Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress05/06/2023

-People with diabetes may check their blood sugar more or less three times a day depending on the type of diabetes; taking new medications; changing diet and exercise.
+People with diabetes may check their blood sugar more or less three times a day depending on the type of diabetes; taking new medications; or changing their diet or exercise.

 People with diabetes should check their blood sugar (blood glucose) at home.
 How often they check depends largely on the type of diabetes and how often they use insulin.

 Type 1 diabetes is a genetic disorder and people with this disease use insulin daily or several times a day to manage glucose (sugar).
-Type 2 diabetes is a disorder that is mainly caused by lifestyle, and blood sugar can be monitored less than type 1 diabetes.
+Type 2 diabetes is a mainly lifestyle disorder, and blood sugar can be monitored less often than type 1 diabetes.
 Here are some factors that can affect a person's blood sugar.

 Treatment goals